-3 The social responsible behavior of transnational corporations and climate change
+3 The social responsible behaviour of transnational corporations and low carbon economy

 The expansion of transnational corporations generates many conflicts with the societies where they activate.
 These conflicts are determined by the discrepancies between private and social costs and benefits and the different visions regarding what is fair for corporations and society.
+The climate change is an important issue for transnational corporations because they are important carbon emitters and low carbon investors.
+In fact, transnational corporations generate problems and solutions to climate change [UNCTAD 2010, p.
+99].